Generalist vs. Specialist

 • Puzzles.
 Break up a picture from the project into a jigsaw and e-mail each member of the team a part of the complete set.
 Ask them to put the set together into the complete picture.
 May be use two pictures and create a competition between two teams.
 May be e-mail the pieces in random bursts to random team members so that a bit of surprise is thrown into the mix.

 • Novelty.
 Try changing the seating plan in the office in a random way every few months.
 This will introduce new dynamic in the team.
-May be mix up people without regards to seniority.
+Maybe mix up people without regards to seniority.
 Find the most adequate time frame for doing this!

 • Levels.
 Introduce titles like Apprentice, Maestro and The Grand Poobah of accounting as a person's skill level goes up by dint of practice.
 Each skill level must be measurable so that people "earn" them as they advance.